Web-Development-Quick-Start/Beginning-WebSite-Curriculum/Sequence.md

 In the next hour you make a website, for free, that has all the potential of a css/html/javascript website.

-On the way you'll learn how to use vim for quick copy-pasty-mode as well as typey-mode, GIMP for resizing images, and git for putting your sites with the internetz.
+On the way you'll learn how to use vim for quick copy-pasty-mode as well as typey-mode, GIMP for resizing images, and git-github for publishing your sites to the internetz.

 ## Project 1 -- Project Portfolio:

-### Gimp for photo editing
+### 1. dl Gimp photo editor

 first let's download gimp: